-On April 22, 2015, we completed a follow-on public offering whereby we sold 8,363,636 shares of common stock, including 1,090,909 share of common stock pursuant to the full exercise of an over-allotment granted to the underwriters in connection with the offering, at a price of \$8.25 per share.
-The aggregate net proceeds received by us from the offering were approximately \$64.6 million, net of underwriting discounts and commissions and estimated offering expenses.
+Through 2015 we have raised approximately \$187.4 million of net proceeds from three underwritten public offerings, including our IPO.
+In January 2016, we completed a follow-on public offering whereby we sold 7,250,000 shares of common stock at a price of \$9.00 per share.
+The aggregate net proceeds received by us from the offering were approximately \$61.0 million, net of underwriting discounts and commissions and estimated offering expenses payable by us.